Ezra Pound: Antisemitism, social credit

+In 1935, Pound wrote an essay, "What is Money For?" where he advocated for Silvio Gesell's concept of free money.
+In the essay, he criticized usury and argued that "vegetable money" was necessary to put people whose livelihoods are dependent on producing food on an equal level playing field with people with already have plenty of money stored in banks.

 Meeting Mussolini

-In December 1932 Pound requested a meeting with Mussolini after being hired to work on a film script about Italian fascism.
+In December 1932 Pound requested a meeting with Benito Mussolini after being hired to work on a film script about Italian fascism.
 Pound had asked to see Mussolini previously—Olga Rudge had played privately for Mussolini on 19 February 1927—but this time he was given an audience.
-They met on 30 January 1933 at the Palazzo Venezia in Rome, the day Hitler was appointed Chancellor of Germany.
+They met on 30 January 1933 at the Palazzo Venezia in Rome, the day Adolf Hitler was appointed Chancellor of Germany.

 When Pound handed Mussolini a copy of A Draft of XXX Cantos, Mussolini reportedly said of a passage Pound highlighted that it was not English.
 Pound said: "No, it's my idea of the way a continental Jew would speak English", to which Mussolini replied "How entertaining" (divertente).
 Pound tried to discuss an 18-point draft of his economic theories.
 (Daniel Swift writes that this story has been "told and retold, and in each version, the details shift".)
 Pound recorded the meeting in "Canto XLI".
-"XI of our era"—1933, 11 years after the March on Rome—is an example of his new dating system.

 Pound wrote to C. H. Douglas that he had "never met anyone who seemed to get my ideas so quickly as the boss".
 The meeting left him feeling that he had become a person of influence, Redman writes, someone who had been consulted by a head of state.
 When he returned to Rapallo, he was greeted at the station by the town band.

-Immediately after the meeting Pound began writing The ABC of Economics and Jefferson and/or Mussolini: L'Idea Statale Fascism as I Have Seen It (1935).
+Immediately after the meeting, Pound began writing The ABC of Economics and Jefferson and/or Mussolini: L'Idea Statale Fascism as I Have Seen It (1935).
 The latter was ready by the end of February, although he had trouble finding a publisher.
-In 1942 Pound told Italy's Royal Finance Office that he had written the book for propaganda purposes in Italy's interests.
+In 1942, Pound told Italy's Royal Finance Office that he had written the book for propaganda purposes in Italy's interests.
 He wrote articles praising Mussolini and fascism for T. S. Eliot's The Criterion in July 1933, the New York World Telegram in November 1933, the Chicago Tribune on 9 April 1934, and in 65 articles for the British-Italian Bulletin, published by the Italian Embassy in London.

-Pound's antisemitism deepened with the introduction in Italy of the racial laws in 1938, preceded by the publication in July that year of the Manifesto of Race.
+Pound's antisemitism deepened with the introduction of the Italian racial laws in 1938, preceded by the publication in July that year of the Manifesto of Race.
 Mussolini instituted restrictions against Jews, who had to register.
 Foreign Jews lost their Italian citizenship, and on 18 September 1938 Mussolini declared Judaism "an irreconcilable enemy of fascism".